th-1082/My-uBlock-And-Pihole-Setup/README.md

 Note that I will not remove anyting from the lists, unless it doesn't work, but I will take suggestions for additions or revisions to the filters.

-The filter lists aren't large, they're actually really small, but they are specific in what they block.
+The filter lists aren't large, they're actually quite small, but they are specific in what they block.

 Feel free to use any of the lists, I try to update at least one list once per week.